This information is available from the Management Company Waystone Fund Management (IE) Ltd

 Given that the Firm has only one business area, investment management, all remuneration disclosed in our audited financial statements is from this business area.

-The firm has defined “Code Staff” to be the Portfolio managers, Risk officer and Compliance officer.
-The aggregate level of remuneration earned by “code staff” for the financial year ended 31st March 2015 was approximately £12.4 million.
+The Firm has defined “Code Staff” to be the Portfolio managers, Risk officer and Compliance officer.
+The aggregate level of remuneration earned by “code staff” for the financial year ended 31st March 2021 was approximately £18,647,000.

-As the firm currently has no Alternative Investment Funds which is either domiciled in the European Economic Area ("EEA") or marketed in the EEA there is no requirement for a remuneration statement to form part of the annual report of any Alternative Investment Fund.
+As the Firm currently has no Alternative Investment Fund which is either domiciled in the European Economic Area ("EEA") or marketed in the EEA there is no requirement for a remuneration statement to form part of the annual report of any Alternative Investment Fund.